CAMMA-public/MVOR/README.md

 This repository contains the link to download the dataset as well as visualization and evaluation scripts.

 ### Download the MVOR dataset and install the dependencies
 The MVOR dataset is hosted on the [unistra S3 server](https://s3.unistra.fr/camma_public/datasets/mvor/camma_mvor_dataset.zip).
 Please download the dataset and install the dependencies using the commands given below.
+We tested the code on the Ubuntu 16.04, Python 3.7, PyTorch 1.5.1, CUDA 10.1 using the NVIDIA GeForce GTX 1080 Ti GPU.

 ```bash
 $ MVOR=/path/to/mvor/repository